andy23512/blog-zh-tw/source/_posts/tangent-s-review-to-charachorder-two.md

 I switched from CC1 to CC2 two days ago (2024/12/28.
 I started writing this article on 2024/12/30).
 Though I had only used CC2 briefly, I could sense many improvements in this upgrade, so I decided to start writing a review for CC2.

-I had written [a review article for CC1](/@andy23512/rJJQ3D0tA) before.
+I had written <a href="{% post_path tangent-s-review-to-charachorder-one %}">a review article for CC1</a> before.
 CC2 inherits all the points I wrote about CC1 in that article.
 Then, in this article, I will focus on the improvements or differences between CC2 and CC1.

 ## Extended USB-C Port